dennis-kao/MendelianRNA-seq-DB/README.md

 threshold**X.XX**\_novel\_**sampleName**\_norm\_**All.kidney.glomerular.genes.list**.splicing.txt, (where X.XX is the threshold value, sampleName is the sample you want to discover novel junctions in, and All.kidney.glomerular.genes.list is the name of the input file)

-which contains splice sites which are only seen in sampleName and have a normalized read count greater than X.XX.
+which contains splice sites only seen in sampleName and have a read count > minRead and a normalized read count greater than threshold.

 The "threshold" file contains text information in the format: